 Specialties of Bosa

 A special type of lacemaking evolved in the Bosa area called Bosa Filet Lace as is displayed in the picture to the right shown by 92 year old lacemaker Giovanna Ledda (see a video of Giovanna Ledda).
 If you are lucky enough, you might while strolling the town center catch a lacemaker working with the door open.
 The natives are quite friendly and if you show an interest in the work many times they will offer to sell you a panel or two.
+It might help if you hired a guide in this case, and we recommend Paula Loi in this case.

 La Malvasia di Bosa is a concentrated DOC dessert wine produced in the Bosa area in the towns of Bosa, Flussio, Magomadas, Modolo, Suni, Tinnura e Tresnuraghes, grown in vineyards not more than 325 meters above sea level (these towns make up La Strada della Malvasia di Bosa, the Malvasia wine road.